xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/pid.md

 ```

 ## Closing remarks
-PID is one of the most widely used controllers not just in robotics, but in many industries (controlling a boiler/thermostat).
+PID is one of the most widely used controllers not just in robotics, but in many industries (controlling a boiler/thermostat) because it is reliable, relatively easy to implement and quite precise for most use cases.